-Right in the castle complex a unique baroque theatre from the end of 17th century is located.
-The original scenery, machinery and props are still preserved.
-Due to its age the baroque theatre is only used three times a year.
+Right in the castle complex, a unique baroque theatre from the end of the 17th century is located.
+The original scenery, machinery, and props are still preserved.
+Due to its age, the baroque theatre is only used three times a year.
 This wonderful masterpiece can be visited from May to October.
 Previous reservation is required.

-On our way to Český Krumlov we can make a short stop to see the castle Hluboká and the UNESCO protected village Holašovice, both free of charge!
+On our way to Český Krumlov, we can make a short stop to see the castle Hluboká and the UNESCO-protected village Holašovice, both free of charge!
 Holašovice is a perfect example of a typical Central European village.
-Buildings dated back to the18th and 19h century were built in a style called „South Bohemian folk Baroque“.
-Hluboká – originally a gothic castle from the 13th century was rebuilt in a romantic neo-gothic chateau.
+Buildings date back to the 18th and 19h century were built in a style called „South Bohemian folk Baroque“.
+Hluboká – originally a gothic castle from the 13th century was rebuilt into a romantic neo-gothic chateau.
 The whole complex is surrounded by a beautiful English landscape park.

 Duration: 9-10 hours